SAP/spartacus-docs/_pages/dev/authentication.md

 ## Enabling a Custom Login Page in Spartacus

-In Spartacus 221121.1 and newer, the Authorization Code Flow allows you to use the Spartacus login page instead of the authorization server login page.
+Starting with Spartacus 221121.1, you can take advantage of an update to the Authorization Code Flow in SAP Commerce Cloud 2211-jdk21.1 that allows you to use a custom Spartacus login page instead of the authorization server login page.
 This helps ensure the branding and design of your site remain consistent during the login process.

 **Note:** This feature requires SAP Commerce Cloud version `2211-jdk21.1` or newer.
 It is not supported by 2211.xx versions of SAP Commerce Cloud that still supports JDK 17, such as SAP Commerce Cloud version 2211.44.
 Also, this feature is only relevant if you are using the authorization server provided by SAP Commerce Cloud 2211-jdk21.1 or newer.
 If you are using a different OAuth provider, you can ignore this feature or disable it.